neetitechhub/power-BI-Time-Intelligence/README.md

 Less flexible compared to PARALLELPERIOD as it only works for year-over-year comparisons.

+**DATESBETWEEN:**  Returns all dates within the specified start and end dates.

 **Use Cases :**

 **PARALLELPERIOD:** Ideal for flexible period-over-period comparisons, such as this quarter vs. the same quarter last year, or this month vs. the same month last year.